KanjiBase/KanTanJi/DATA_INPUT.md

 It is also not important what order the keys are defined in.
 With kanjis, ID rows must be unique.
 Each tango (word) then uses the same ID as kanji it belongs to.

-> **SPARSE SUPPORT** Note: input supports many features like significance levels, formats.. but for output to truly respect
+> **SPARSE SUPPORT** -- input supports many features like significance levels, formats.. but for output to truly respect
 > given feature, it must implement its usage.
 That means you can for example use markdown or significance
 > level on a kanji 'imi' value, but it will not likely change anything in the output, since
 > kanji packs nor PDFs nor any other output generator expects you to adjust kanji meaning with these.
+>
+> **REQUIRED PROPERTIES** -- are required only for elements that take part in generated output.
+> If you define kanji like ``kanji  |  協`` entry and nothing more, unless the kanji is used in
+> non-ignored output for processing, it can stay like this.

 ### Minimal Example:
 ```